 Reflections on the Texas Law Review experience, published in the 75th Anniversary Issue

-To join the Texas Law Review, Texas Law 1L and 2L students are invited to participate in the Multi-Journal Write-On Competition held each May.
-Participants are required to complete a short essay based on a closed-universe packet.
+To join the Texas Law Review, Texas Law 1L and 2L students are invited to participate in the Multi-Journal Write-On Competition held each spring.
+Participants are required to complete a short essay based on a closed-universe packet at the beginning of the summer and participate in the bluebook evaluation during the first week of April.
 Some journals require additional short essays.

-If you’re a current Texas Law student interested in membership on the Texas Law Review, attend the mandatory Write-On Information Session in March.
+If you’re a current Texas Law student interested in membership on the Texas Law Review, please contact us to gain access to our 2023 Write-On Competition Canvas page, which is where we will be providing all of the information you will need for this year’s competition.
 If you have any questions regarding the Write-On Competition, please contact email@example.com.

-This session is mandatory for all students wishing to participate in the competition.
-If you are unable to attend this session, please contact firstname.lastname@example.org.
+Joining the Canvas page is necessary for all students wishing to participate in the competition.
+If you have not yet been granted access to the Canvas page, please contact firstname.lastname@example.org.

 If you have any questions, please send an email to email@example.com.